What If You Made Friends With Time?

 December 21 marks the Winter Solstice in my part of the world.
-It’s the shortest day of the year.
+It’s known as the shortest day of the year.
 The shortest day.
-Those words could send some people into an anxiety attack.
+Those words could send some people into an anxious, overwhelmed state.
 This often happens when we worry about not having enough time.

 We know what happens in the end.
 Our mind, body and spirit are drained, depleted, on empty.

 Nature can teach us a few things about time.
 She has a rhythm and flow.

 Right now, winter is saying, “A short day is a good thing”.

 We need days when we do less.
 Short days.
 They include more rest and time to regroup.
 There’s more quiet time, more space for reflection.

 Yes, there will be more darkness today.
 But today also marks the return of the light.
 The days will grow steadily longer over the next several months.

 The trees and plants and earth will use this light in ways that are invisible to us.
 But in spring and summer, we will find joy in the scents of the flowers and fruits of nature’s labor.
 Our mouths will water at the taste of juicy, tart, and sweet strawberries.

 In fact, people in the Southern Hemisphere are enjoying the Summer Solstice today.
 At the same time, Nature is teaching us about time, she’s also teaching us about balance.